Life at Red Balloon Cambridge

 The Centre opens at 9.00, ready for our first session at 9.15.
-We have one morning break of fifteen minutes after the first session, as well as a lunch hour at 12.30.
+We have one morning break of fifteen minutes after the first session and a lunch hour at 12.30.
 During breaks we encourage all students to come to the community room, or one of the areas nearby.
-At lunch all our students and staff sit down together to a delicious home-cooked meal made by our housekeepers Raul and Bridget.
+At lunch all our students and staff sit down together to a delicious home-cooked meal made by our trained chef Raul.
 After everyone has had their fill, there is a half-hour break before afternoon lessons re-start.
 At 3.30 our students head home.

 Most lessons last for one hour, and there are five of them each day, three in the morning and two in the afternoon.
-Our curriculum is created on an individual basis and has a 50% focus on well-being, and 50% on academic studies.
+Our curriculum is created on an individual basis and is a mix of wellbeing support, personal development and academic work.
 Each student’s timetable is designed with their needs in mind to ensure their education is as interesting and inspiring as it can be.

 Therapeutic counselling is offered to all of our students as part of their timetable at RB – Cambridge.
 Our counsellors are trained in different types of therapy and can work creatively combining talking therapy with art or play therapy while teaching students different assertiveness and relaxation techniques.
 Counselling is not mandatory, but strongly encouraged.
 Sometimes, students take some time to warm up to the idea of counselling and that is OK too.
 The offer is always there and most students agree that the sessions help them improve their emotional and mental health.

-Wellbeing is also about being part of our RB-Cambridge family and feeling like you belong, which is why we do lots of community activities.
-This includes things like games, sports and cooking, as well as all gathering for circle time after lunch on Fridays.
+Positive mental health and wellbeing are increasingly understood to be the foundations upon which individuals are able to live satisfying and enjoyable lives.
+We therefore encourage students to participate in a range of community activities.
+These include things like games, sports and cooking, as well as all gathering for circle time after lunch on Fridays.
 We all have lunch together in the community room, which can be daunting at first for some, but is a great opportunity to sit down together as a community.
-Wellbeing in Red Balloon is like the blood in our veins or the water in our oceans: it is vital to who we are and is at the centre of everything we do.
+Wellbeing is vital to who we are and is at the centre of everything we do.